ds4se/chapters/abramhindle/energymining.md

 4. Develop a test case for the task to be tested;
 5. Configure the testbed environment to reduce background noise;
 6. For each combination of version, task and configuration repeat multiple times:
-   1. Setup the testbed
+   1. Setup the testbed;
-   2. Run the test
+   2. Run the test;
-   3. Compile and store the recorded data
+   3. Compile and store the recorded data;
-   4. Cleanup the testbed
+   4. Cleanup the testbed.
-7. Analyze and evaluate
+7. Analyze and evaluate.

 <!-- AH: using internal links as footnotes -->
+1
-ENERGISE [1](#british) is a simple mnemonic checklist of issues that one should consider when measuring software energy consumption:
+**ENERGISE**  [1](#british) is a simple mnemonic checklist of issues that one should consider when measuring software energy consumption:

 + **Environment** -- prepare a testbed to allow for measurement.